5 things women wish they had known about sex, according to a new study

 The unanimous thoughts of sexperts?
 As long as there is happiness, consent and comfort between you and your partner, continue to do whatever makes you feel your best.
 And don't worry—nothing is ever abnormal.

 “There’s no set answer on how to ensure sexual happiness and wellbeing as it will be dependent of the situation partly.
 However there is a strong like to greater sexual wellbeing and sex life when there’s the ability to consent and communicate.
-This can allow repair when any sexual discrepancies do arise and help individuals, couples, and moresomes find solutions to any issues that do occur, Ness Cooper (opens in new tab), clinical sexologist and therapist, told the brand.
+This can allow repair when any sexual discrepancies do arise and help individuals, couples, and moresomes find solutions to any issues that do occur, Ness Cooper, clinical sexologist and therapist, told the brand.

 Danielle Valente

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.